Twinklebear/ispc-rs/README.md

-A small library meant to be used as a build dependency with Cargo for easily integrating [ISPC](https://ispc.github.io/) code into Rust projects.
+A small library meant to be used as a build dependency with Cargo for easily integrating [ISPC](https://ispc.github.io/) code into Rust projects. ispc-rs is split into two crates: a compile time crate [ispc\_compile]() and a runtime crate [ispc\_rt]().
+This split allows library authors to avoid pushing unecessary dependencies onto end users of the library, who do not plan to modify the ISPC code.
+The [ispc-rs]() crate is also provided, which bundles the compile time and runtime crates into a convenient single crate, if this separation isn't needed.

 [![Crates.io](https://img.shields.io/crates/v/ispc.svg)](https://crates.io/crates/ispc)
 [![Build Status](https://travis-ci.org/Twinklebear/ispc-rs.svg?branch=master)](https://travis-ci.org/Twinklebear/ispc-rs)